What is the treatment for Lyme disease?

 - Can be debilitating and prolonged

 Post Treatment Lyme Disease Syndrome (PTLDS) represents a subset of patients who remain significantly ill 6 months or more following standard antibiotic therapy for Lyme disease.
 PTLDS is characterized by a constellation of symptoms that includes severe fatigue, musculoskeletal pain, sleep disturbance, depression, and cognitive problems such as difficulty with short-term memory, speed of thinking, or multi-tasking.
 In the absence of a direct diagnostic biomarker, PTLDS has been difficult to diagnose by physicians, and its existence has been controversial.
 However, our clinical research shows that meticulous patient evaluation when used alongside appropriate diagnostic testing can reliably identify patients with typical symptom patterns of PTLDS.
-Our research also indicates that PTLDS symptoms can be debilitating and significantly impair daily functioning and quality of life.

 What are the risk factors for Post Treatment Lyme Disease Syndrome?